Our Modern Slavery Transparency Statement 2017-18

 Responsibility and due diligence

 Responsibility for our Modern Slavery initiatives currently resides with a steering group which was appointed in January 2016.
 It is tasked with the development of a project plan to carry out due diligence and implement change.
-Our ongoing work involves a risk analysis of our core business and its related supply chains.

-To date we have not identified any direct relationship with an individual or company registered in a high risk country.
 The due diligence that we have undertaken so far indicates that there could be a risk of non-compliance within our agency network because there are a large number of people employed by Postmasters (including multiple partners) but who are not employees of Post Office or POMS.
 They work directly for the Postmasters (including multiple partners).
 We will be taking action to address this risk (see below).

 What we have done so far